aspose-slides/Aspose.Slides-Documentation/php/java/developer-guide/migration-from-microsoft-office-automation-to-aspose/creating-a-table-on-powerpoint-slide/_index.md

 {{% alert color="primary" %}}

 Tables are widely used to display data on presentation slides.
-This article shows how to create a 15 x 15 table with a font size of 10 programmatically using first [VSTO 2008](/slides/java/creating-a-table-on-powerpoint-slide/) and then [Aspose.Slides for Java](/slides/java/creating-a-table-on-powerpoint-slide/).
+This article shows how to create a 15 x 15 table with a font size of 10 programmatically using first [VSTO 2008](/slides/php-java/creating-a-table-on-powerpoint-slide/) and then [Aspose.Slides for PHP via Java](/slides/php-java/creating-a-table-on-powerpoint-slide/).

 {{% /alert %}}
 ## **Creating Tables**